 Why Facebook has this feature

-If you were to send sensitive information on a normal Facebook message and one of the accounts involved in the conversation got hacked, then that information would be picked up instantly by the hacker and you could potentially have you bank account cleaned out.
+If you were to send sensitive information on a normal Facebook message and one of the accounts involved in the conversation got hacked, then that information would be picked up instantly by the hacker.

 Hacks are taking place more and more often across all social media platforms and Facebook is ahead of the game when it comes to providing their users with this encrypted option.